Who Pays for the Appraisal and Why This Key Homebuying Step Is Worth Every Penny

 When you’re buying a home, costs can quickly add up.
 There’s the down payment, of course, and the home inspection.
 Maybe you’ve also opted to conduct a survey?
 And we haven’t even talked about moving costs or the startup charges that can accompany getting your utilities up and running.

 The home appraisal is one more expense you’ll need to prepare for to achieve your goal of homeownership.
-Ultimately, the appraisal is a worthwhile investment; you want to make sure that you’re getting your money’s worth and paying the fair market value of the property.
+Ultimately, the appraisal is a worthwhile investment; you want to make sure you’re getting your money’s worth and paying the fair market value of the property.

 An experienced real estate agent can walk you through the process.
 Get in touch today and connect with a top HomeLight agent.